 How To Sound Like Peter Green

-He had amazing touch and feel and a tone that garnered praise from guitarists like B.B.
+Peter Green had amazing touch and feel, as well as a tone that garnered praise from guitarists like B.B.
 King, who once said of Green: ‘He has the sweetest tone I ever heard; he was the only one who gave me the cold sweats’.

 Peter Green first used the guitar during his short tenure with John Mayall & the Bluesbreakers.
-It went on to be his main guitar in Fleetwood Mac and was responsible for the beautiful blues tones on all of their most iconic songs.
+It went on to be his main guitar in Fleetwood Mac and was responsible for the beautiful blues tones on most of their iconic songs.

-During his time with Fleetwood Mac, guitarists puzzled over how Green achieved his tone.
-His guitar had the power and bite of a Gibson Les Paul, but the definition and clarity of a Fender Strat.
-His tone was thick and heavy, but it was more refined than that of some of his contemporaries, like Eric Clapton.
+Greeny played a huge part in Peter Green’s distinctive tone.
+When Green was with The Bluesbreakers and Fleetwood Mac, guitarists puzzled for years over how he achieved his tone.
+His guitar had the power and bite of a Gibson Les Paul, but the definition and clarity of a Fender Stratocaster.
+His tone was powerful and thick, but it was also more refined than that of some of his contemporaries, like Eric Clapton.

-How he was able to strike that balance remained a mystery whilst he was in Fleetwood Mac, and it was a question that troubled guitarists for the next 10 years.
+How Green was able to strike that balance remained a mystery whilst he was in Fleetwood Mac, and it was a question that troubled guitarists for the next 10 years.

 The Peter Green ‘Mod’

-In the early 1980s, Moore took the guitar to his friend and the founder of Hamer guitars, Jol Dantzig.
+The mystery was solved in the early 1980s, when then owner Gary Moore took the guitar to his friend and the founder of Hamer guitars, Jol Dantzig.

-Both guitarists assumed that the secret to Peter Green’s tone was out of phase pickups.
+Both Moore and Dantzig assumed that the secret to Peter Green’s tone was out of phase pickups.
 When pickups are wired out of phase, they usually produce a sound that is typically a bit thin and hollow.
 This they thought, accounted for the difference in tone in Green’s Les Paul.